 Symptoms include attacks of muscle weakness or loss of muscle movement ( paralysis ) that come and go.
 There is normal muscle strength between attacks.

 Muscle function loss is when a muscle does not work or move normally.
 The medical term for complete loss of muscle function is paralysis.

 Attacks usually begin in childhood.
 How often the attacks occur varies.
 Some people have several attacks a day.
 They are usually not severe enough to need therapy.
 Some people have associated myotonia, in which they cannot immediately relax their muscles after use.

 - Most commonly occurs at the shoulders and hips

-- Most commonly occurs while resting after activity
+- Most commonly occurs while resting after activity or exercise

 - May occur on awakening

 - Usually lasts 1 to 2 hours, but may last up to an entire day

 - Eating a high carbohydrate meal